Three Customer Frustrations About Your Retail Store

 1. Respect for customer time

-• Often customers have already shopped around and are frustrated, so respect they drove to your store at that moment to buy.
+• Often, customers have already shopped around and are frustrated, so respect them for driving to your store at that moment to buy.

 2. Scheduling too few employees to handle a rush.